Alexandra Bech Gjørv

 Alexandra Bech Gjørv (born 13 September 1965) is a Norwegian lawyer and businesswoman.
+She has been chief executive of SINTEF since 2016.

+Early and personal life

-She is the daughter of journalist Toppen Bech, and a daughter-in-law of politician Inger Lise Gjørv.
+Born on 13 September 1965, Gjørv is the daughter of journalist Toppen Bech.
+She is married to Espen Gjørv, and a daughter-in-law of politician Inger Lise Gjørv.

+Career

+Gjørv graduated as cand.jur. in 1990 from the University of Oslo, received further education at the University of Oxford (1991) and the Suffolk University in Boston (1993), and passed the New York State Bar Exam in 1994.

 She was assigned with Norsk Hydro from 1993 to 2007, and with Statoil from 2007 to 2010.
 She chaired the governmental commission appointed after the 2011 Norway attacks, which presented their findings in the Gjørv Report.
-In 2015 she became the chief executive of SINTEF.
+In 2015 she was appointed chief executive of SINTEF, succeeding Unni Steinsmo from January 2016.

-Gjørv graduated as cand.jur. in 1990 from the University of Oslo, received further education at the University of Oxford (1991) and the Suffolk University in Boston (1993), and passed the New York State Bar Exam in 1994.